crf199274/mcu/esp32/libraries/EthernetWebServer_STM32/README.md

 #### Select **one and only one** Ethernet library to use as follows:

-- Standard W5x00 Ethernet library
+- Standard W5x00 Ethernet_Generic library

-Standard W5x00 using Ethernet library is used by default, in the sketch, just be sure to comment out or leave these #defines to be false :
+Standard W5x00 is using `Ethernet_Generic` library by default, in the sketch, just be sure to comment out or leave these #defines to be false :

 ```cpp
 #define USE_BUILTIN_ETHERNET    false